Family Leave Works New York

 When can dads take bonding leave?

 Dads have the right to take bonding leave at any point within the first 12 months following a child’s birth or placement for adoption or foster care.
-If a child has two parents, each parent (of any gender) has the right to up to ten weeks of paid family leave.
+If a child has two parents, each parent (of any gender) has the right to up to twelve weeks of paid family leave.

 What family members can leave be taken to care for?